Employer of Record (EOR) in India

 Supplementary Benefits in India

-In addition to statutory benefits, many companies offer supplementary benefits to enhance their employee value proposition.
+Based on our market research, we've found that competitive companies often offer supplementary benefits to enhance their employee value proposition.
 Common supplementary benefits include:

 Wisemonk's Flexible Benefits Plan for EOR Employees

 Wisemonk offers a comprehensive Flexible Benefits Plan (FBP) that allows employees to customize their salary components according to their personal needs, resulting in significant tax savings.
 The plan includes a range of benefits such as meal cards, fuel allowances, gift cards, and reimbursements for telecom, attire, and books.
-Wisemonk's integrated payroll system simplifies the management of these benefits, making it easy for employees to avail tax savings of up to ₹40,000 annually.
+Our clients report that this plan has resulted in significant tax savings for employees, up to ₹40,000 annually, while increasing satisfaction and retention without raising CTC, making it easy for employees to avail tax savings of up to ₹40,000 annually.

 For employers, the FBP helps increase employee satisfaction and retention without raising CTC.
 With a 100% compliant platform, Wisemonk's Flexible Benefits Plan offers a win-win solution for both employees and employers.